Last Tango in Halifax: Characters and casting

 Derek Jacobi is renowned for his theatre work.

 Discussing the casting of Derek Jacobi and Anne Reid, Wainwright stated: "we went for the best and we got them".
 The Guardian felt that one of the series' successes was the unlikely casting of a "theatrical knight" (Jacobi) and a "TV Stalwart" (Reid).

 Jacobi was surprised to be offered the role of Alan; as his reputation centred on parts that were either "posh", "classical" or "costume".
 He enjoyed having the chance to play someone who is "an ordinary fellow".
 He also felt the series provided a chance to depict a "love story between two older characters that isn't patronising or stereotyped in any way".

-Reid and Jacobi also influenced the creative process—after Reid discovered Jacobi could jive, they implored Wainright to include a dance scene in an episode.
+Jacobi also influenced the creative process—after Reid discovered Jacobi could jive, they implored Wainright to include a dance scene in an episode.
 Jacobi also inspired a scene in which two of Alan's friends (played by Roy Barraclough and Paul Copley) vie to be his best man.
 A teenage version of Alan is portrayed in flashback by Nico Mirallegro.

+Sarah Lancashire portrays Celia's daughter Caroline, whose lesbian relationship forms a prominent subplot.

 Reid was Wainwright's personal choice for the role of Celia.
 Reid hoped that Last Tango in Halifax would "give hope to older people".

-Reid identified herself with Celia's personality – believing herself to be quite reckless and outgoing – though stated that unlike her character she has no desire to enter another relationship.
+Reid identified herself with Celia's personality—believing herself to be quite reckless and outgoing—though stated that unlike her character she has no desire to enter another relationship.
 Reid described filming the series as "one of the best times in my career" and stated that she was proud of the work put in.
 Amelia Young plays a teenage Celia during a flashback sequence in episode six.

-Sarah Lancashire portrays Celia's daughter Caroline, whose lesbian relationship forms a prominent subplot.

 Lancashire discerned that the series was "very special" within reading two pages of the script.
 Other factors that persuaded her to commit to the series included the casting of Reid and Jacobi, and the series' juxtaposition of a heart-warming story with elements of humour.
 In terms of her character, Lancashire identified with Caroline being "a working woman trying to keep everything under control".
 She stated the series' ensemble cast was "the closest I’ve come to being in a theatre company on television" due to how well the actors worked together.

 The cast had all assumed that Last Tango in Halifax would run for only one series.
 Filming of the second series clashed with filming of the second series of the BBC One period drama The Paradise, which also starred Sarah Lancashire.
 This necessitated her having to leave her role in The Paradise halfway through the second series in order to reprise her role as Caroline in Last Tango in Halifax.
 In an interview in 2013 Lancashire stated that the decision to return to Last Tango in Halifax was the easiest she had made in her working life, stating "as an actor you can wait an entire career to be involved in a project like this."